transdigiware/blockchain/howto/ibp-console-create-app.md

 After importing your wallet, use the following code to pass your connection profile and wallet to the new gateway.
 You need to make the following **Edits** to the code so it resembles the code snippet below.
 The lines that print logs have been removed for brevity.
 - Update the `userName` to match the value that you selected for your `identityLabel` in `enrollUser.js`.
 - Update the discovery options to take advantage of service discovery on your network.
-Set `discovery: { enabled: true, asLocalhost: false }`.
+Set `discovery: { enabled: true, asLocalhost: false, strategy: DefaultQueryHandlerStrategies.MSPID_SCOPE_ROUND_ROBIN }`.
 - Update the section importing your connection profile.
 The console connection profile is in JSON format rather than a YAML file used by the sample.

 ```javascript